HalahRaadSalih/g16-project-settings/readme.md

 ```

-In the event of forking/clonig a repo that has some dependencies, you need to run `npm install` to have those depencies up and running on your copy of that repo.
+In the event of forking/cloning a repo that has some dependencies, you need to run `npm install` to have those dependencies up and running on your copy of that repo.

 In the case where you're creating a new project